 Effectiveness of psychotherapy.
 Introduction

 With a range of psychotherapy approaches available, the question emerges: Which one works best?
-The answer to that question is that is somewhat surprising.
-Because it seems that most psychotherapies are equally effective.
+The answer to that question is that it is somewhat surprising.
+It seems that most psychotherapies are equally effective.
 This may seem strange because these approaches often differ significantly in their: beliefs about human nature, views on the cause of psychological problems, and treatment methods.
 This leads to a critical question: What are the shared ingredients that make these diverse therapies effective?

 What defines effectiveness of psychotherapy